A Letter to Volunteers

 Pennsylvania Criminal Record Checks (SP4-164).
 The $10.00 Fee has been waived for all volunteers starting on July 25, 2015.

 If you have been a resident of Pennsylvania ten years or more, you do not need the FBI background check, but are required to sign a statement that you have resided in PA more than ten years and have not been convicted of any crimes relating to the abuse of children.
-We can email you a copy of this statement and you can drop off the signed copy at the office or you can simply stop in at the office and Linda DeMaio will have one for you to sign.
-You can find it in a link on the “Today at Grace” email.
+We can email you a copy of this statement and you can drop off the signed copy at the office or you can simply stop in at the office to sign.
+You can find it in a link on the “This Week at Grace” email.

 If you have been a resident of PA less than ten years, you will also need the following background check.

 Federal Bureau of Investigations (FBI) Criminal Background Fingerprint Checks $27.50.

 As of July 25, 2015, the state of PA has waived the fees for the two state clearances.
 If you have been a resident in PA less than ten years, you will need to obtain the FBI clearance.
 This costs is $27.50.
 You can pay for it yourself.
 If you like the church will reimburse this expense.

 Question: What is involved in my obtaining background clearances?